-Value of options granted at the grant date (i) Value of options exercised at the exercise date \$
+Value of options g at the grant dat \$ Value of options exercised at the exercise date \$

 Director

 R E Moller 3,492 -

 J E D Anderson 3,492 -

 GA Craighead 3,492 -

 M Erceg 3,492 -

 R Watts 3,492 -

 (i) The value of options granted during the financial year is calculated as at the grant date using a Black-Scholes model.
-This grant date value is allocated to remuneration of key management personnel on a straight-line basis over the period from grant date to vesting date.
+This grant date value is allocated to remuneration of key management personnel on a straightline basis over the period from grant date to vesting date.